 If you want a dog just like your dog, why not contact the breeder that you got your dog from, and get another one from her?
 You are much more likely to get the dog you are looking for that way, instead of trying to breed another one just like your dog.

-- Let’s assume you find someone who is willing to breed to your girl, and you just aren’t worried about health concerns.
+Let’s assume you find someone who is willing to breed to your girl, and you just aren’t worried about health concerns.
 What happens if you get a litter of puppies, and within a year of their birth, you find out that some are crippled because they have luxating patellas?
-The cost to fix a patella will be at least $1000.
-In state with puppy “lemon laws”, YOU as the breeder is legally required to either refund the price of the puppy, provide a new, healthy puppy, of pay the cost of surgery.
+The cost to fix a patella will be at least $2000.
+In state with puppy “lemon laws”, you as the breeder are legally required to either refund the price of the puppy, provide a new, healthy puppy, or pay the cost of surgery.
 Are you willing to do this?
 Can you afford to do this?

 What if you sell a puppy that ultimately goes blind from PRA or juvenile cataracts.
 Are you ready for a phone call from an angry puppy buyer who has to euthanize their dog at a young age because you bred irresponsibly?

 You could get lucky.
 There could be no genetic disease and all the puppies could be healthy.
 But, what do you do if someone who bought a puppy from you no longer wants it?
-Think it won’t happen to you?
-Go to our “Available” page, and our “Successful Adoption” page, and look at how many dogs are abandoned thorough no fault to their own.
 According to an article recently published by Janice Sparhawk Gardner in Dog World magazine, dogs bred casually (i.e. by someone who is going to just breed their dog once) have a higher incidence of relinquishment to animal shelters.
-Frequently, this is due to behavioral problems related to POOR BREEDING or POOR SOCIALIZATION of puppies at an early age.
-Are you willing to take back a puppy you bred, even if it is now 6 or 8 or 10 years old and the buyer no longer wants it?
+Frequently, this is due to behavioral problems related to poor breeding or poor socialization of puppies at an early age.
+Are you willing to take back a puppy you bred, even if it is now 6, 8 or 10 years old and the buyer no longer wants it?
 That is what good breeders do.
-If you are not willing to take back a dog you bred when it needs your help, you should not be bringing it into the world to become one of the 2.4 MILLION dogs killed EACH YEAR in the United States.
+If you are not willing to take back a dog you bred when it needs your help, you should not bring it into the world to become one of the 2.4 MILLION dogs killed each year in the United States.

-- Maybe you think you have terrific homes lined up, and none of your puppies will ever wind up in a shelter.
-Have you thought of what will happen if some of the people who told you that they’d love a puppy from your dog someday aren’t ready for a puppy when your litter is ready to go?
+Maybe you think you have terrific homes lined up, and none of your puppies will ever wind up in a shelter.
+Have you thought of what will happen if some of the people who told you that they’d love a puppy from your dog aren’t ready for a puppy when your litter is ready to go?
 What if your girl has 6 puppies, and two or three people back out on you?
 (It happens to breeders every day!)
-Are you ready to bear the expense and time and work it takes to keep these puppies until you do find good homes for all of them.
-What if they are now 6 months old and they are still in YOUR house?
+Are you ready to bear the expense, time and work it takes to keep these puppies until you do find good homes for all of them?
+What if they are now 6 months old and they are still in your house?
 Do you have the time to socialize and train multiple puppies?
 What if a year later, you still have them?
 Are you willing to do this?

 Assuming your girl is whelping by herself OK, do you know how to free the puppy from the sack, cut the cord, and ensure it will start nursing?
 Do you know how to check for a cleft palate?
 Are you ready to euthanize any deformed or clearly unhealthy puppies?
 If your children are experiencing the “miracle of birth” with you, are you ready to explain any puppies born dead (not uncommon)?
 Do you know how to revive, or keep alive a puppy who is experiencing difficulties?
 (VERY common)

 The whelping went OK, and now you have a number of healthy puppies.
 Do you know how to keep them healthy?
 Toy dogs have very small, fragile puppies that take a great deal of monitoring and care.
-Are you ready to committ to watching this litter 24/7 for at least 3 to 4 weeks until they are big and strong enough to not be killed if the mother sits or lays on them?
-Are you ready to feed and potty them 24/7 if the mother is unable to nurse them, or rejects the litter.
-Not all bitches make good mothers, and many bitches are pretty clueless with their first litter.
+Are you ready to commit to watching this litter 24/7 for at least 3 to 4 weeks until they are big and strong enough to not be killed if the mother sits or lays on them?
+Are you ready to feed and potty them 24/7 if the mother is unable to nurse them, or rejects the litter?
+Not all females make good mothers, and many dogs are pretty clueless with their first litter.